Use In Commerce For Trademarks or Service Marks (1(a))

 What are Dead or Abandoned Trademarks?

-3D Marks Trade Dress TTAB Extension of Time
+Color Trade Dress 3D Marks Trade Dress TTAB Extensions of Time

 Can I Abandon a Trademark During An Opposition?